Important handling information for iPhone

 Cleaning Clean iPhone immediately if it comes in contact with anything that may cause stains, or other damage—for example, dirt or sand, ink, makeup, soap, detergent, acids or acidic foods, or lotions.
 To clean:

-Disconnect all cables and turn off iPhone by pressing and holding the side button or Sleep/Wake button (depending on your model), then dragging the slider.
+On an iPhone with a Home button: Press and hold the side button or Sleep/Wake button (depending on your model), then drag the slider.

 Use a soft, slightly damp, lint-free cloth—for example, a lens cloth.